uh-joan/notebook_toolrow/DOCKER_SETUP.md

-# Docker Setup for SurfSense
+# Docker Setup for SourceBook

-This document explains how to run the SurfSense project using Docker Compose.
+This document explains how to run the SourceBook project using Docker Compose.

 ## Prerequisites